 Join a rhino conservation organization.
-We donate to The International Rhino Foundation and The World Wildlife Fund but there are others you can check out.
+We donate to The International Rhino Foundation.
 Just be sure and do your homework.
-To learn more about how we vet organizations, read here.

 Foster a rhino at The David Sheldrick Wildlife Trust.
 You can help a baby rhino that has been orphaned with the goal of reintegrating it back into the wild.
 Or give someone the gift of fostering.
 We gifted an orphan foster to my mom for a Christmas present this year.
 She loved it.